labdaddy/KVM/openssh-setup.md

 - Logging in as `ssh username@ipaddress` you will be prompted for the password of the user you are attempting to login as.

 ##### Key based authentication is even more secure than logging in with passwords and should be setup right away.
 The generated key will be distributed to the other servers to alow authentication to these servers from the master machine.
-- Generate a public key on the first server: `ssh-keygen -t rsa`.
+- Generate a public key on the first server: `ssh-keygen -t rsa -b 4096`.
 This creates an RSA type public key to share with the remote server.
 - The system  will prompt for a passphrase which should be different than any password used on either system.
 - Verify key has been created: `cd .ssh`
 - List the contents of the ssh directory: `cd .ssh` then `ls`
-- Should show this: id_rsa id_rsa.pub known_hosts The config file has the servers login details, known_hosts file has the public key, id_rsa.pub has the public key of of my user account and the id_rsa file has the private key of my user account.
+- Should show this: `id_rsa id_rsa.pub known_hosts`.
+The config file has the servers login details, known_hosts file has the public key, id_rsa.pub has the public key of of my user account and the id_rsa file has the private key of my user account.
+- Make sure you and only you have access to this file with: `chmod 700 .ssh`
+- Next we need to get this key onto the target server.
+- This can be accomplished using secure copy or scp: `scp .ssh/id_rsa.pub {destination} username@IPaddress:/path/to/file`
+- The system will ask for the password and then show: `id_rsa.pub` to indicate successful copy.
 - Copy the id_rs ssh-copy-id -i id_rsa.pub server1
 -